 Applying for admission

-Oklahoma State University welcomes all applicants regardless of citizenship.
-Undocumented students should follow the same application procedure in place for all other domestic OSU applicants.
-The student must file an Affidavit of Intent and have it notarized by a licensed notary for the state in which they live.
+All students should follow the same application procedures.
+Undocumented students should file an Affidavit of Intent and have it notarized by a licensed notary for the state in which they live.
 To receive in-state tuition, the student must file the Affidavit of Intent to ensure that the student intends to file an application for legal status within one year, graduated from an Oklahoma high school and lived in Oklahoma at least two years prior to high school graduation.